 During the Spring Semester, three different tracks – Thematic Focus, Clinical Work or Academic Research – allow students to tailor their studies according to their particular interests.
 Allocation of places in the different tracks is based on a competitive selection process.

 The master’s paper gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.

-In the second semester students have the opportunity to go on a study trip to learn about leading institutions and organizations active in the field of transitional justice.
+In the second semester students have the opportunity to go on a study trip to familiarize themselves with the history of transitional justice.